pantheon-systems/documentation/source/docs/articles/sites/newrelic/new-relic-performance-analysis.md

 ### How can I share a link to a particular metric?

-In the lower-right hand corner of a New Relic performance page, click the link labeled **Permalink** .
+In the lower-right hand corner of a New Relic performance page, click **Permalink**.
 This will preserve the current time window and take the link recipient to the same page you're currently looking at.
  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/218071)

 ### How much is New Relic?